drivelling-spinel/tartar/doc/bugs.md

 - Key bindings are somewhat wobbly and code is a mess after rearraning to allow bindable console commands in more game states
 - Performance in NUTS.WAD is unacceptably poor straight from the start
 - In MAP03 of DV.WAD standing across from the huge mural in the "cathedral" causes a drop in performance
-- Playing demo of MAP04 of DV.WAD shipped with the PWAD causes a crash or system hanging after 10-15 minutes
+- Playing demo of MAP04 shipped with Deus Vult causes a crash or system hanging after 10-15 minutes
 - TARTAR.EXE is a memory hog, especially in "real" MSDOS with CWSDPMI.EXE. _Probably_ because it uses calloc() to allocate the screen buffers as a linear area in memory, switching resolutions while in game causes a crash from time to time.
 This does not happen in Windows 98.
 - Loading Eviternity maps in "real" MSDOS with CWSDPMI.EXE causes crashes even for MAP01.
-It works in DosBox on Windows 10 or in Windows 98 even with MAP19 or MAP24 and MAP31.
+It works in DosBox on Windows 10 or in Windows 98 and not just MAP01 but also for MAP19 or MAP24 and MAP31.
-- Demos in Eviternity play outright weirdly, in some other PWAD-s play with desyncs.
+- Demos in Eviternity play outright weirdly
+- Demos in Phobos Anomaly: Reborn play go out of sync.
-- ChexQuest demos play with desyncs.
+- ChexQuest demos go out of sync.